 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Camden has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Camden has few renters and college students.
 But the biggest reason it is quieter in Camden than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Camden may be for you.

 Camden is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The per capita income in Camden in 2022 was $47,664, which is upper middle income relative to Maine and the nation.
 This equates to an annual income of $190,656 for a family of four.
 However, Camden contains both very wealthy and poor people as well.